leanprover/lean3/doc/export_format.md

 The declarations can then be instantiated with universe level expressions.
 In the standard Lean front-end, universe levels can be omitted, and the Lean elaborator (tries) to infer them automatically for users.
 In this section, we describe the commands for create universe terms.
-Each universe term has a unique identifier: a unsigned integer.
+Each universe term has a unique identifier: an unsigned integer.
 Note that the identifiers assigned to universe terms and hierarchical names are not disjoint.
 The unsigned integer 0 is used to denote the universe 0.